s-banks/java-fundamentals-review/README.md

       ,`isRescue`, and `name` properties based on the respective parameters.
     - If the passed `name` argument is `null`, the constructor should throw an `IllegalArgumentException`.
-    - Write getters and settes for all three fields.
+    - Write getters and setters for all three fields.